 Safia Ann Kukaswadia (UK)

 Safia Ann Kukaswadia is spirited diversity, equity and inclusion expert.
 Safia is committed to supporting underrepresented communities and collaborates with brands and leaders across the fashion, retail and creative industries to influence and advise on DE&I initiatives and relevant implementation.
 She is also a founding member and lead for the British Fashion Council‘s D&I Steering Committee.

 Lynette is a global design manager at Colgate-Palmolive.
 She is based in Georgia.

 Jason is dean of the Westphal College of Media Arts and Design at Drexel University.
 Jason is based in Pennsylvania.

 Natasha Trotman, FRSA (UK)

-Natasha is an Equality Designer and researcher whose work focuses on mental difference as a way to foster new conversations and approaches to the world around us; examining different ways of experiencing worlds.
-She is based in the London area.
+Natasha is an Equality Designer, Consultant and Researcher whose work focuses on mental difference as a way to foster new conversations and approaches to the world around us; examining different ways of experiencing worlds.
+Natasha is an Artist in residence at Somerset House, Studio 48 based in the UK.